novadaemon/codesintaxhighlight/README.md

 HCTI_API_KEY='046bc5c2-62a3-419a-873c-e3994ff54adfr'
 ```

-**@CodeSintaxHightLight** use https://hcti.io/ API to generate an image with formatted message
+**@CodeSintaxHighLightBot** use https://hcti.io/ API to generate an image with formatted message

 ## Run